 - New to credit customers:

-New to credit customers on one hand provides opportunities for the NBFCs but they can be a challenge for them as well.
-It is always risky to do business with customers who are indulging in services for the first time plus the manpower and funds NBFCs have to invest for educating and regulating these customers.
+New to credit customers on the one hand provides opportunities for the NBFCs but they can be a challenge for them as well.
+It is always risky to do business with customers who are indulging in services for the first time plus the manpower and funds NBFCs have to invest in educating and regulating these customers.

 - Tax deduction:

-Currently, tax deduction is not permitted for non-performing assets for NBFC.
+Currently, the tax deduction is not permitted for non-performing assets for NBFC.
 Another challenge is the inequality in tax structures for NBFCs as compared to banks.
-Tax deduction at source (TDS), income recognition on non-performing assets and dual taxation on lease/hire purchase are the inequalities current legal framework provides for the NBFCs.
+Tax deduction at source (TDS), income recognition on non-performing assets and dual taxation on lease/hire purchase are the inequalities the current legal framework provides for the NBFCs.

 - Defaulter’s information: